OGGM/oggm/docs/mass-balance.rst

 Note that these :math:`\mu (t)` are just hypothetical sensitivities necessary to maintain the glacier in equilibrium in an average climate at the year :math:`t`.
-We call them "candidates", as one of these is likely to be close to the "real" sensitivity of the glacier.
+We call them "candidates", since one (or more) of them is likely to be close to the "real" sensitivity of the glacier.

 This is when the mass-balance observations come into play: each of these candidates can be used to compute the mass-balance during the period